 Head To Head Comparison Between Ubuntu and OpenSUSE (Infographics)

 Below is the top 21 difference between Ubuntu vs OpenSUSE

 Both are popular choices in the market; let us discuss some of the major difference:

-- Ubuntu belongs to Linux family while OpenSUSE belongs to SUSE-Linux
+- Ubuntu belongs to the Linux family while OpenSUSE belongs to SUSE-Linux

-- Ubuntu defaults user Interface is GNOME while OpenSUSE user interface is GNOME3 or KDE plasma 5.
+- Ubuntu defaults user Interface is GNOME, while the OpenSUSE user interface is GNOME3 or KDE plasma 5.

 Ubuntu vs OpenSUSE Comparison Table